dasDaniel/svelte-table/README.md

 ### Expanding Rows

 - Row expanding is tracked using the `expanded` property. (supports 2-way binding)
-- The keys are defined using the `rowKey` property (previously `expandRowKey` which is depricated).
-It's a good idea to use a key that is unique to each row like a dedicated id or key field, to prevent conflict.
+- The keys are defined using the `rowKey` property (previously `expandRowKey` which is getting depricated).
+It is recommended to use a key that is unique to each row like a dedicated id or key field, to prevent conflict.
 - The content for the field is passed through the `expanded` slot.
 - The expanding can be managed manually or by using the built-in column using `showExpandIcon` property
 - Expand events can be listened to using `on:clickExpand` which will include the `row` object in the `event.detail` object.
-- `expandSingle` can be set to true to only allow a single column open at a time (only works when `expanded` is managed internally)
+- `expandSingle` can be set to true to only allow a single column open at a time
+- `expandSingle` does not inforce single row expansion when multiple keys are is passed to `expanded`
+- Row expanded status is available through the `$expanded` property of the row, but is consdered an internal and may be removed

 Example: